org-mifflin/Mifflin/README.md

 ## CI/CD

 This project includes a basic yet opinionated CI/CD system leveraging Github Actions.
+On every PR we check:

+- **build** - ensures the app isnt broken
+- **style** - static code analysis that keeps that smelly code out
+- **test** - runs all tests to make sure things are smoother than a fresh jar of skippy

 The workflows for these can be found under `.github/workflows` To read more about the CI/CD of this project visit the [documentation](https://github.com/Elijah-Dangerfield/mifflin/blob/main/docs/ci.md)